mrzelak/test/README.md

 Definition of Done:

 * code compiles
-* at least one code reviev accepted
+* at least one code review accepted
 * branch merged to develop
 * meets the acceptance criteria
 * passes tests